Should people get a third COVID jab? | DW | 17.08.2021

 Deutsche Welle: Given that so many people are unvaccinated in less wealthy nations, is providing third jabs to people who are already protected to some extent the wrong thing to do?

-The existing vaccines work quite well with the current dosing without boosters, except for in a small set of people, such as people on organ transplantation [who] are immuno-suppressed.
-In them, a third booster makes sense, but not as a nation-wide strategy.
+The existing vaccines work quite well with the current dosing without boosters, except for in a small set of people, such as people on organ transplantation [who] are immunosuppressed.
+For them, a third booster makes sense, but not as a nationwide strategy.

-We have seen the variant new variant's can have, particularly delta, so are governments right, even in wealthy nations, to be seeking to protect their citizens against newer versions of coronavirus?
+We have seen the effect new variants can have, particularly delta, so are governments right, even in wealthy nations, to try to protect their citizens against newer versions of coronavirus?

-So it's your view that as long as there are people in the world who would want a vaccine and have not had it, we shouldn't be offering boosters to anyone?
+So it's your view that as long as there are people in the world who want a vaccine and have not gotten one, we shouldn't be offering boosters to anyone?

-Except the seriously immunocompromised people, folks like in [organ] transplantation.
+Except the seriously immunocompromised people.
 That's the group for which the US Food and Drug Administration (USFDA) just announced last week, that it's okay to give the third boosters, but not on a population-wide basis.
 That's where my biggest concern is.
-If Canada, America, Germany, Israel, we all start vaccinating ourselves again and again and again, we have taken away a giant share of the vaccine supply away from the hands of low- and middle-income countries.
+If Canada, America, Germany, Israel, we all start vaccinating ourselves again and again and again, we will have taken a giant share of the vaccine supply away from the hands of low- and middle-income countries.
 That's the brutal reality.

 Do you have any hope that surplus vaccines in some countries can be redistributed?